felipetovarhenao/exquisitecorpus/README.md

   * [click] on point to change its position.
   * [alt+click & drag] to edit curvature between points.
   * [shift+click] to delete point.
+* **store envelope**: **EC-sampler** has 4 slots to store different envelopes.
+To do this, select the target slot by clicking the slot tab, then modify the envelope as desired, and click on the store button.
+Changing the slot index will automatically load the envelope assigned to that slot.

   ![EC-sampler_m3](reference_screenshots/EC-sampler_3.png)